mlabs-haskell/clb/docs/reports/ms6/article.md

 #### Mutation-based property testing: negative scenarios and more

-Now that we have checked all meaningful sequences, we can go a bit further.
+Now that we have checked all meaningful sequences, we can go further.
 All sequences we used so far were positive in the sense that they were obtained from the definition of the CEM machine.
 Now, we'd like to be sure that the same sequences will fail if we introduce